amitHarwani/behavioural_biometric/RUN_NOTES.md

 Epoch 8: 19.942691197502374 | 16.943626624170516
 Epoch 9: 19.791206491307864 | 17.057708262843242

+Observation: Set LR to 1e-4 to achieve same performance as run 3 but with the LR bug fices, However the eer does not improve after epoch 7
+Maybe the learning rate drop is too much

 # Run 5 - Linear warmup to 1e-4 (20% - 2 epochs), and stay there
+4 classes 4 samples - (128 Actual Batch Size)
 Val EER:
 Epoch 0: 31.1945 | 27.0056
 Epoch 1: 21.8721 | 21.8855